 How much can I expect to receive?

 Qualified/cash distributions vary, depending upon earnings and the overall financial goals of the organization.
-The qualified/cash payments to be made in 2018 from 2017 earnings will be 0.75% of your average 2017 borrowing.
-For years 2013-2017, Farm Credit West consistently paid cash patronage at 0.75% of average borrowing.
+The qualified/cash payments to be made in 2019 from 2018 earnings will be 1.00% of your average 2018 borrowing.
+This is a significant increase over the amount distributed between 2013-2017, when Farm Credit West consistently paid cash patronage at 0.75% of average borrowing.

 How and when is my patronage dividend issued?